 What To Know About Marijuana Possession in Williamson County

-Many first-time arrests that take place in Williamson County are Possession of Marijuana charges.
+Many first-time arrests that take place in Williamson County and Central Texas are Possession of Marijuana charges.
 It is one of the most common offenses in our county.
 While it has become legal in many states throughout the country, Texas still enforces strict drug laws when it comes to marijuana.
 It’s important to know the law and to know what to do if you’re found in possession of the drug in Williamson County.
 To be found guilty of possession, you have to be involved in “actual care, custody, control, or management” of a usable quantity of marijuana.
 If you are facing this charge, it can be a frightening and overwhelming situation, regardless of your age or status.
-Being charged at a state or federal level can be intense.
+Facing criminal charges at a state or federal level can be intense.
 And a possession of marijuana charge in Texas can be strictly penalized.
 Those arrested for drug charges might find themselves doing prison time, being heavily fined, or even required to attend some forms of counseling.

 Drug charges can impact your future employment, your applications for housing or car loans, and potentially many other aspects of life.
 You may lose access to any federal benefits you were receiving or were going to receive.
 Your license will also likely be suspended, in many cases for 180 days.
 Depending on how much marijuana you were found in possession of, you may face jail time and/or a large fine.
 If the amount you possess is over 4 ounces, it may be charged as a felony.
 This can increase jail time and fees exponentially– up to 10 years and up to $10,000 dollars.
 Possessing less than four ounces of marijuana may be classified as a misdemeanor, but can still lead to time in jail and high fines.
 And these convictions will likely show up again in your future when trying to make many big life changes.